lgazda/ignite-springbean-service/README.md

 Please don't treat the list below as some kind of check list or classifier also you shouldn't expose the whole of your logic as Ignite services - approach should always fit to your application architecture and to a problem.

 ### When we can/should use Ignite services and what we can gain using them
-* when we want to execute a specific business logic located on the server node
+* when we want to execute a specific business logic located on the server node ** best option is if the service logic accesses only local data
 * we are hiding business logic details, client node doesn't need to know what logic/piece of code is needed to be executed on the server node
 * we gain clean code and concern separation - logic is kept on the server side and client gets only a nice interface
 * client side doesn’t need to think about ignite jobs creation